Annual Review of the Institute for Advanced Social ResearchInformation for Contributors

 Instructions for Preparing Manuscripts

-1. Manuscripts for publication as original articles (both peer and non-peer-reviewed) written in English should consist of a maximum of 8,000 words including abstracts, tables, figures, notes and references.
+1. Manuscripts for publication as original articles written in English should consist of a maximum of 8,000 words including abstracts, tables, figures, notes and references.
 Author should include an abstract of maximum 200 words, and 3 to 5 keywords.

 1. Manuscripts should be typed on A4 (297x210mm) size paper, using margins: top-25.4 mm, bottom-25.4 mm, left-25.4 mm, and right-25.4 mm.
 Pages should be numbered.